nicolaskruger/cv/cv.md

 ## :octocat: Projects

-Here are some projects that I'm proud of 💪
+Here are some projects

 - [Next NES 👾](https://github.com/nicolaskruger/next-nes)
-  - My final project for computer engineering graduation, this is the project that I like the most.
-I picked that subject because I wasn't sure if I could do it, so when it was done, I was really glad.
+  - My final project for computer engineering graduation.
+I picked that subject because of the difficult and the computer fundamentals that i could learn with it.
 - [:octocat: Pokedex React](https://github.com/nicolaskruger/pokedex_react_ts)
-  - This project was my way to solve one of the challenges during my internship at **Crescer**.
-I implemented all the Pokeball effects as instructed, and it's incredible what you can do with CSS.
+  - A classic project for front end students.
+But my Pokedex is a bit different here we can battle an capture Pokemon to.
   - [Site](https://pokedex-react-ts.vercel.app/home)
 - 🐍 SNAKE game lab view
-  - I think that project showed that I'm really a developer.
-It's really bad that I don't have the source code ☹️.
+  - Lab View is a block programmer interface for engineering but is not meant for game development end make a game for it is worth.
 - 🐍[Snake game C embedded](https://github.com/nicolaskruger/Snake)
-  - First, I want to thank teacher Bruna for giving me the opportunity for my first internship at Unisinos.
-  - I think that project is really cool.
+  - This is a graduated project that gave me an opportunity to start an internship at my University.
+This project explore thread, IO and display render in a micro controller.

-## ⚒️ Work
+## ⚒️ Work - almost 4 years.

 - SKA | MES (2025 – Present)
   - Backend Developer (C#/.NET)